dojo/docs/dojo/Deferred.rst

       dojo.require("dijit.form.Button");

       function createDeferred(){
-          //Create a deferred and set it to fire in 1 second. var deferred = new dojo.Deferred();
+          // Create a deferred and set it to fire in 1 second. var deferred = new dojo.Deferred();
           setTimeout(function(){ deferred.resolve({called: true});}, 1000);
           dojo.byId("response").innerHTML = "Created a deferred.";

-          //Add a callback that changes the displayed message after it fires. deferred.then(function(){
+          // Add a callback that changes the displayed message after it fires. deferred.then(function(){
             dojo.byId("response").innerHTML = "Deferred has fired.";
           });